 Armed Forces Medical Institute (AFMI)

-Armed Forces Medical Institute (AFMI) is the premier educational institute of the Army Medical Corps.
+Armed Forces Medical Institute (AFMI) is the premier educational institute of the Army Medical Corps of Bangladesh Army.
 Immediately after liberation in 1971 to cope with the expansion of Armed Forces and to ensure efficient medical support at all level, it was felt necessary to establish an institute for imparting training to Army Medical Corps, Army Dental Corps and Armed Forces Nursing Services officers and other paramedics on various professional matters.
-It came into being on 02 January 1976.
-To impart professional trg and run courses for AMC, ADC, AFNS offrs and ORs.
+It came into being on 2 January 1976.